Data Protection lawyers with 50+ years of experience

 Final message (No. 4)A final report must be submitted within one month of the notification under no. 2, unless the security incident is still ongoing.

-In addition, operators of critical facilities are obliged under § 32 (3) NIS2-UmsG to provide information on the type of facility affected, the critical service and the impact of the security incident on this service if a significant security incident has or could have an impact on the critical facility they operate.
+In addition, operators of critical facilities are obliged under § 32 (3) NIS2-UmsuCG to provide information on the type of facility affected, the critical service and the impact of the security incident on this service if a significant security incident has or could have an impact on the critical facility they operate.

 Further details of the reporting procedure can be specified by BSI.